Application for Graduation

 All students desiring to graduate must apply for graduation.
 Students applying for the bachelor degree should do so by the appropriate deadlines for graduation.
 The deadlines for each graduation are listed below:

-September 15 for December graduation (no graduation exercises)
+September 15 for December graduation (no graduation ceremonies)

-February 15 for June graduation (no graduation exercises)
+February 15 for June graduation (no graduation ceremonies)

-In order to apply for graduation, students must have an active ecclesiastical endorsement covering the graduation for which they plan to apply.
+In order to apply for graduation, students must have an active ecclesiastical endorsement covering the semester in which they plan to have their degree awarded.
 Students access the online graduation application through the "Apply for Graduation" link in the "School Menu" on MyBYU.
 After submitting the online graduation application, the student account will be charged a one-time $15.00 fee for graduation and the student will be instructed to contact their individual college advisement center (if applicable) to finish the graduation application process.
 Students will be notified of the status of their graduation application via email.

 Students who apply after the deadline dates will need to contact their college advisement center to be considered for graduation.
-Graduation Services (B-150 ASB) will notify students of graduation deadlines and procedures via email.
+Graduation Services will notify students of graduation deadlines and procedures via email.

 Attendance at Commencement